Research & Scholarship

 My research and scholarship centers on the critical study of social inequality, focusing on the relationship between sexuality, power, and context (including: organizational, institutional, cultural, and global contexts).

-- Sex work/trafficking policy work.
-I am part of an ongoing U.S. team of human rights/sex worker activists and academics responding to the United Nation's Universal Periodic Review in Nov.
+- Member of an ongoing U.S. team of human rights/sex worker activists and academics responding to the United Nation's Universal Periodic Review in Nov.
 2010.
-You may learn more about this work by reading: my team's policy brief, blog posts about our initial efforts including one on RhReality Check, an article in Insight Magazine, and a journal article describing our efforts in Anti-Trafficking Review.
+To learn more about this work see: my team's policy brief, blog posts about our initial efforts including one on RhReality Check, an article in Insight Magazine, and a journal article describing our efforts in Anti-Trafficking Review.

-- Directly inpired from this work is my new projec:t a community-based empirical research project assesing the needs of transgender sex workers in the Seattle area (funded by grants from the Harry Bridges Labor Center and the Pride Foundation).
+- PI of a community-based empirical research project assessing the needs of transgender sex workers in the Seattle area (funded by grants from the Harry Bridges Labor Center and the Pride Foundation).

 (For a full listing of my publications, please see my CV)